ivan-guerra/programmador.com/content/posts/cosmo.md

 ## Choosing an Assembly and Programming Language

-For my implementation, I rolled with using NASM Assembler[^9] and the C++ programming language.
+NASM Assembly[^9] and C++ are the programming languages of choice.

-When it came time to choosing an assembler, there looked to be two front
+When it came time to choosing an assembly language, there looked to be two front
-runners: NASM Assembler (NASM) and GNU Assembler (GAS).
+runners: NASM Assembly (NASM) and GNU Assembly (GAS).
 What's the primary difference between the two?
 Syntax.
-GAS uses AT&T syntax and, in my opinion, is quite hard to read.
-NASM on the otherhand uses the Intel syntax.
-Instructions in NASM were more legible so I went with NASM.
+GAS uses AT&T syntax and is hard to read.
+NASM on the other hand uses the more legible Intel syntax.
+NASM was a easy choice.

-The choice to use C++ actually came a bit later as I started implementing different portions of the OS.
-I found that the object oriented features, templating, and interoperability with C made it a great candidate for my project.
+The inherent modularity of the project drives you towards C++.
+The object oriented features, templating, and interoperability with C made C++ a great candidate.
 Being able to package concepts like the frame buffer, global descriptor table, etc. into a neat little class led to more modular code.

-There was no noticeable overhead to switching over to C++ beyond passing a few additional flags to the compiler in my CMake toolchain file:
+There was no noticeable overhead to switching over to C++ beyond passing a few additional flags to the compiler:

 ```bash
 set(CMAKE_CXX_FLAGS "${CMAKE_C_FLAGS}